 Dunkirk Primary School has been receiving sports premium funding since 2013, which has been spent on employing a PE and Sport Specialist for one day a week to support staff development, strengthen our curriculum provision in PE and increase our participation in out of school sports opportunities.

-In addition, funding has been increased for our swimming programme so that we have been able to provide swimming lessons for younger children.
+In addition, funding has been increased for our swimming programme so that we have been able to provide swimming lessons for our children.
 This funding complements the school’s long history of successful involvement and competition in PE and sport.
-The PE and Sport Specialist has provided an action plan for each year we have received funding together with termly reports on progress and impact and an end of year report for 2013/14.
+The PE and Sport leader in school has implemented a planned approach to the teaching and learning of sports skills, as well as health and well-being.

-Dunkirk also received the PE and Sports Grant for 2014/2015 of £9,500 and the same for 2015/16.
+Dunkirk also received the PE and Sports Grant for:

-PE is being taught regularly in the curriculum with more enthusiasm and passion than ever before!
+- PE is being taught regularly in the curriculum with more enthusiasm and passion than ever before.